 Please note that Tryon is not presently distributing the Johnson & Johnson for first dose or booster vaccinations.

-First and second doses of the Moderna vaccine and newly FDA-approved Pfizer vaccine are also available.
+First and second doses of the Moderna and Pfizer vaccine are also available.

 Getting vaccinated against COVID-19 is still the best way to avoid severe illness due to COVID-19, especially the highly contagious Delta variant.
 It might cause more severe illness (hospital stays and deaths) than previous strains, especially in unvaccinated persons.
 Unvaccinated people are eight times more likely to get sick and are 25 times more likely to be hospitalized or die.

 Tryon is also scheduling appointments for those who are not yet fully vaccinated to receive their first or second dose appointments of the Moderna and Pfizer vaccine.
 Click here to schedule while supply lasts.
 You can also check vaccines.gov, myspot.nc.gov or vaxlocator.dhec.sc.gov for more places to get the COVID-19 vaccine.

 Everyone ages 12 and older is eligible to receive the vaccine.

 Learn more at the NC Department of Health and Human Services website and the SC Department of Health and Environmental Control.